khalido/blog/notebooks/nb2md/blogging_with_jupyter_notebooks.md

 ---
-title: Blogging with Jupyter notebooks
-descrition: Testing out all the features when blogging with Jupyter notebooks
-toc: True
 date: 2020-08-09
 tags:
 - python
 ---

+# Blogging with Jupyter notebooks

+Testing out all the features when blogging with Jupyter notebooks

 ```python